OliverYangKe/PatentSearch/README.md

 # PatentSearch
-add bert embedding to patent documentaion search
+ This project aims to search similiary patent documents when a new patent is uploaded.

 #Bert-embeding provided by Dr.hanxiao   https://github.com/hanxiao/bert-as-service